Santa Teresa, Costa Rica: 2023 Travel Guide

-Santa Teresa Costa Rica is a laid-back beach town that you will fall in love with and never want to leave.
+Santa Teresa, Costa Rica is a laid-back beach town.
+Be warned, you will likely fall in love with this spot and never want to leave.

-Santa Teresa, Costa Rica is a Pacific coast beach destination.
-The town offers a blend of natural beauty, laid-back atmosphere, and thrilling adventures.
+Santa Teresa, Costa Rica is a Pacific Coast beach destination.
+The town offers a blend of natural beauty, a laid-back atmosphere, and thrilling adventures.

 The town is located on the Pacific Coast at the tip of the Nicoya Peninsula.
 It is a bit difficult to get to, but we think that the remote location contributes to the relaxed feel of this part of the country.

-One of the defining features of Santa Teresa is its stunning beaches that are popular with surfers.
+One of the defining features of this area are the stunning beaches that are popular with surfers.
 The waves here are great for more experienced surfers, but there are a few beaches that beginners can try out as well.

 The town itself has a bohemian and relaxed vibe.
 You can find a mix of locals, expats, and visitors here.
 The main street is lined with boutique shops, trendy cafes, and excellent restaurants serving a variety of cuisines.